hermit-os/libhermit/_posts/2017-06-16-HPC-meets-Cloud-Computing.md

 }
 ```

-As kernel parameter (`-uart=io:0x3f8`), we define the serial IO port for all output messages.
+The kernel parameter (`-uart=io:0x3f8`) defines the serial IO port for all kernel messages.
 Please unmount all devices to be sure that all changes are written the disk:

 ```bash